Tinkerforge/doc/en/source/Software/IPConnection_MQTT.rst

  for connect_reason:

- * 0: "request": Connection established after
-   request from user.
+ * "request" = 0: Connection established after request from user.
- * 1: "auto-reconnect": Connection after
+ * "auto-reconnect" = 1: Connection after auto-reconnect.
-   auto-reconnect.

 .. mqtt:function:: register/ip_connection/disconnected

  :register register: bool
- :response disconnect_reason: int `(has symbols)`
+ :response disconnect_reason: int (has symbols)

  A callback can be registered for this event by publishing to the ``.../register/ip_connection/disconnected[/SUFFIX]`` topic with the payload "true".
  An added callback can be removed by publishing to the same topic with the payload "false".